What you need to know about caching

 No-store

-Use no-store if you don't want Akamai to cache the object.
-As a general rule, if the object is likely to change more often than it is requested—for example, if it's different with every request—it's best to simply prohibit caching.
-No-store still achieves the benefit of the persistent TCP connections and route optimization between Akamai servers and the origin server.
+if you don't want Akamai to cache the object.
+In general, if the object is likely to change more often than it’s requested — for example, if it's different with each request — it's best to simply disallow caching.
+Without caching the benefits of persistent TCP connections and route optimization between Akamai servers and the origin server are still realized.

 For dynamically generated content, it may be essential to use no-store

 .
-However, Akamai also provides ESI (Edge Side Includes) that make it possible to serve dynamic content at the edge, near the end-user.
+However, Akamai also provides ESI (Edge Side Includes) that allow dynamic content to be served at the edge, close to the end user.

 Bypass-cache